oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 An application is in direct control over all Host thread creation and usage.
 The driver should never implicitly create threads.
-If there is a need for an implementation to use a background thread, then that thread should be create and provided by the application.
+If there is a need for an implementation to use a background thread, then that thread should be created and provided by the application.

 Each API function must document details on the multithreading requirements for that call.